Iraq: Stampede at Ashoura ritual leaves dozens dead | DW | 10.09.2019

 At least 31 people have died and more than 100 were injured in a stampede in Iraq's Shiite city of Karbala.
-Panic broke out when a walkway allegedly collapsed during the ritual commemorations.
+Panic broke out when a walkway reportedly collapsed during the ritual commemorations.

-The Iraqi health ministry on Tuesday said at least 31 people had died following a stampede in Iraq's Shiite holy city of Karbala.
+The Iraqi health ministry on Tuesday said at least 31 people had died following a stampede in Iraq's Shiite holy city of Karbala, about 80 kilometers south of the capital Baghdad.

-Tens of thousands of pilgrims are in the city to mark the death of revered Imam Hussein.
+Tens of thousands of pilgrims are in the city for the Ashoura procession to mark the death of revered Imam Hussein.

 What we know so far